shelajev/visual-chatbot/client/src/components/tutorial/steps/tools.md

 ## Your task

-Close this dialog and create a new tool using the **+ Add tool** button.
-A few examples might include:

-- Get the current time for a specified timezone
+- Close this dialog and add the time tool using the **+ Add time tool** button.
+Then, ask it for the current time in any timezone.
-- Add two numbers (but feel free to mess up the addition)
+- If you're feeling adventerous, click the **+ Add custom tool** button and make up your own tool!
+An idea is a tool that adds two numbers together, but does it incorrectly.